chef/chef-server/docs-chef-io/content/server/v14/config_rb_server_optional_settings.md

 `opscode_erchef['cbv_cache_enabled']`

 :   Enable cookbook version response caching by setting this to `true`.
-If you are frequently seeing
+If you frequently see
     very long response times from `cookbook_versions` when under load, this is worth enabling.
-    Enabling this does open a window for a client to receive stale results.
-When a cookbook is updated in place (without incrementing the version), and the old response has not been expired from cache, the old response will be given to the client.
+    Enabling this makes it possible for a client to receive stale results.
+When a cookbook is updated in place (without incrementing the version), and the old response has not expired from the cache, the Infra Server will give the old response to the client.
 Subsequent client runs will receive the updated response.
 Default value: `false`.

 `opscode_erchef['cbv_cache_item_ttl']`

-:   The minimum time in milliseconds that any given cookbook version response will be expired from the cache when
+:   The minimum time in milliseconds that Chef Infra Server will keep any given cookbook version response in the cache when
-    when cbv_cache_enabled is enabled.
+    when `cbv_cache_enabled` is enabled.
     Default value: `30000`.
 {{< note >}}

-Be careful if increasing this number - requests for a given set of cookbook_versions will be stale if the resolved cookbook versions are updated before the cache entry times out.
-This will not occur if cookbook version is incremented with every cookbook update, which is the recommended approach to updating cookbooks.
+Be careful if increasing this number - requests for a given set of cookbook versions will be stale if the resolved cookbook versions are updated before the cache entry times out.
+This will not occur if you increment the version of a cookbook with every cookbook update, which is the recommended approach to updating cookbooks.

 {{< /note >}}